jyingl/BankMarketingPrediction/README.md

 # BankMarketingPrediction

-The data is related with direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+The data is from a direct marketing campaigns of a Portuguese banking institution from the UCI repository  https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.

 Attribute Information:
 The data provided by UCI consists of 20 explanatory variables described below: